Untied and weightless…

 Things take on a more polished aspect with ‘International Dateline’ which has always been one of the band’s understated gems.
 Marnie’s evocative vocals work their wonders on the song’s strangely engaging narrative and it emerges as one of the concert’s highlights.

-Ladytron also dip briefly into 2011’s Gravity The Seducer album for ‘White Elephant’.
+Ladytron also dip briefly into 2011’s Gravity The Seducer album (see The Electricity Club’s review) for ‘White Elephant’.
 Here, the arctic melodies of the original are presented in a much more muscular outing.
 Then the set zips back to early Ladytron with the Moroder-esque rhythms of ‘Discotraxx’, which gets a huge cheer from the audience and managed to wraps things up neatly.

 The band return for encore duties with the superb robotic beats of ‘Seventeen’.
 Any stage nerves are by now dissipated as both Marnie and Aroyo break out into huge grins singing to each other for one of Ladytron’s tentpole numbers.
 Equally, an epic ‘Destroy Everything You Touch’ brings the concert to an end in an impressive manner.